 Coconut oil exploded in skincare around 2014.
-It's cheap, plant-based, smells great, and has antibacterial properties.
+It's cheap, plant-based, smells great, and absorbs quickly.
 For some people, it works beautifully.
 For many others — especially those with acne-prone, oily, or combination skin — it triggers breakouts within weeks.

 Grass-fed tallow is having its own moment now.
 Unlike coconut oil, it's not new — it's one of the oldest skincare ingredients in continuous use, going back thousands of years.
 The reason for its modern revival is simple: it's the closest biological match to human sebum we have.